 |Exams||Duration (in minutes)||No of questions||Difficulty level (Average time in minutes)|

 As we can see, only JEE Mains allocates 2 minutes for a question and the difficulty level is considered to be highest among all exams.

-The difficulty level of NEET and KCET are moderate based on quality of questions.
+The difficulty level of NEET and KCET are moderate based on the quality of questions.

-The JEE and NEET are somewhere in between high and moderate, in a difficulty scale.
+The JEE and NEET are somewhere between high and moderate, on a difficulty scale.